kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 Which of the following statements regarding *HIV* is CORRECT?

 	A. It is a double-stranded RNA retrovirus
-	B. HIV infection results in a fall of CD8+ T cells - F
+	B. HIV infection results in a fall of CD8+ T cells
-	C. HIV can be transmitted in normal saliva - F
+	C. HIV can be transmitted in normal saliva
 	D. There is an increased risk of malignancies other than Kaposi’s sarcoma
 	E. Newborn haemophiliacs will have an increased lifetime risk of contracting the virus
 #### Answer: E. Newborn haemophiliacs will have an increased lifetime risk of contracting the virus - *FALSE* = D. There is an increased risk of malignancies other than Kaposi’s sarcoma